alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 contextuality, which in our linguistic case can be reduced to the impossibility of assuming a certain set meaning for every ambiguous word without running into any impossible phrasings.
-Then, should we simply stop here?
-We have indeed found a case of contextuality, implying there is at least one situation where the framework can be applied, right?
+Then, should we simply stop here&nbsp;?
+We have indeed found a case of contextuality, implying there is at least one situation where the framework can be applied, right&nbsp;?
-Well, to ensure that this system actually acts similarly to quantum behaviour, we might need to take a small detour to another key concept: non-signallity.
+Well, to ensure that this system actually acts similarly to quantum behaviour, we might need to take a small detour to another key concept&nbsp;: non-signallity.
 Take the original instance of Alice and Bob's experiment.
-We would call the setup non-signalling if one key criterion
-obtains: no matter what Alice observes, this should not impact what measurements Bob can conduct, and inversely.
+We would call the setup non-signalling if one key criterion obtains&nbsp;: no matter what Alice observes, this should not impact what measurements Bob can conduct, and inversely.
 And, as it turns out, one of the consequences of Bell's Theorem is that any quantum system needs to be non-signalling to ensure proper behaviour, see [Abramsky].
-The implications this has on our concerns may be disputable: indeed, no equivalent theorem has been proven of language and, furthermore, "certainly there is no reason to assume it\"[Wang, 2021:3].
+The implications this has on our concerns may be disputable&nbsp;: indeed, no equivalent theorem has been proven of language and, furthermore, "certainly there is no reason to assume it\"[Wang, 2021:3].
 This is, nevertheless, a requirement of the quantum framework and, as such, using